-Ms. Dianna Toler

-Director of Disability and Adult Services and Interim Vice President for Student Services

-Southern West Virginia Community and Technical College

-P.O.
-Box 2900

-Mount Gay, WV 25637
+Ms. Dianna Toler Director of Disability and Adult Services Southern West Virginia Community and Technical College P.O.
+Box 2900 Mount Gay, WV 25637 304.896.7315

-304.896.7315

 A Welcome from the President

 Welcome to Southern West Virginia Community and Technical College, and thank you for selecting us as your institution of higher learning.
 By attending a community college, you join millions of others who have made the decision to take advantage of quality educational opportunities that are both accessible and affordable.